Skip to main content

 How to apply

-Applications for initial registered psychiatric nurse registration in British Columbia
+Applications for initial registered psychiatric nurse licensure in British Columbia

 Initial applications

-The application process you follow is determined by where you received your nursing education.
-These applications are for first-time applicants only; if you previously held registered psychiatric nurse (RPN) registration in British Columbia, learn how to reinstate your registration
+The application process you will follow is determined by where you received your nursing education.
+Select the description that best describes you for application details.
+These applications are for initial licensure only; if you have previously held RPN licensure in British Columbia, you must apply to reinstate your licence

 Other applications

-To apply for employed student psychiatric nurse (ESPN) registration, you must be enrolled in a BCCNM-recognized nursing program and have a job offer from an employer.
+You are enrolled in a BCCNM-recognized psychiatric nursing education program an have a job offer from an employer.

-Some applications are complex and require review and decision by the Registration Committee.
+Some applications require review and decision by the Licence Committee.

 900 – 200 Granville St